Boulder International Film Festival: 2005

 The festival's inaugural season showcased more than 50 films from around the world.
-Among the highlights were documentaries such as Seoul Train, Mardi Gras: Made in China and The Liberace of Baghdad, the regional premiere of Danny Boyle's Millions, an early short from Jason Reitman, and The Real Old Testament, from Curtis and Paul Hannum.
+Among the highlights were documentaries such as Seoul Train, Mardi Gras: Made in China and The Liberace of Baghdad, the regional premiere of Danny Boyle's Millions, a short by Jason Reitman, and The Real Old Testament, from Curtis and Paul Hannum.

 2006

-Special guest artists during BIFF's coldest year to date included Maria Bello, Patrick Warburton, Eric Roberts and screenwriter Amy Fox.
+Special guest artists during BIFF 2006 included Maria Bello, Patrick Warburton, Eric Roberts and screenwriter Amy Fox.
 Director Andrew Quigley received a Special Jury Prize for his documentary Diameter of the Bomb.

 2007

-An eclectic mix of guests included filmmaking duo Michael and Mark Polish, screenwriter John August, the Denver Slam Poetry Team, and a contingent of air-guitar masters, the latter in conjunction with the documentary Air Guitar Nation.
+BIFF 2007's guests included filmmaking duo Michael and Mark Polish, screenwriter John August, the Denver Slam Poetry Team, and a contingent of air-guitar masters, the latter in conjunction with the documentary Air Guitar Nation.

 2008

-Among the high points of the 2008 BIFF were Helen Hunt's directorial debut, And Then She Found Me, Alex Gibney's Taxi to the Dark Side, which won the Oscar shortly thereafter; concertizing by local performers including Hazel Miller and Otis Taylor; an offsite showing of Eisenstein's classic Alexander Nevsky, accompanied by the Boulder Philharmonic Orchestra playing the original score; and a sold-out closing night featuring the documentary Stranded: I've Come from a Plane That Crashed on the Mountains.
+BIFF 2008 included Helen Hunt's directorial debut, And Then She Found Me, Alex Gibney's Taxi to the Dark Side, which won the Oscar shortly thereafter; concertizing by local performers including Hazel Miller and Otis Taylor; an offsite showing of Alexander Nevsky, accompanied by the Boulder Philharmonic Orchestra playing the original score; and a closing night featuring the documentary Stranded: I've Come from a Plane That Crashed on the Mountains.

 2009

 Chevy Chase opened the 2009 Festival at the Boulder Theater.
 Chase received an Award of Excellence in Comedy which was followed by a film retrospective honoring his work.
-Chase additionally participated in a Q&A session hosted by BIFF executive producer Ron Bostwick.
+Chase participated in a Q&A session hosted by BIFF executive producer Ron Bostwick.
+That year, BIFF was voted one of the “25 Coolest Film Festivals” MovieMaker Magazine.

-"Not only has Mr. Chase graced so many classic comedic films and been a major influence to countless comedians, he has also been a tireless advocate for this country's environmental movement which Coloradans are so passionate about," said festival co-founder/director Kathy Beeck.
-"We are truly honored Chevy is able to join us for a lively start to the festival."

-BIFF was voted one of the “25 Coolest Film Festivals” MovieMaker Magazine.

 2010

-Closing Night of BIFF 2010 was a tribute to Alec Baldwin, which included a film retrospective of his work followed by a question and answer session hosted by Bostwick.
+Closing Night of BIFF 2010 was a tribute to Alec Baldwin, which included a film retrospective of his work followed by a question and answer session hosted by Ron Bostwick.
+Three weeks following BIFF, Baldwin co-hosted the 2010 Academy Awards ceremony with his It's Complicated co-star Steve Martin.

-Three weeks following BIFF, Baldwin co-hosted the 2010 Academy Awards ceremony with his It’s Complicated co-star Steve Martin.
-Baldwin stars with Tina Fey on NBC's 30 Rock, winner of the Emmy for Outstanding Comedy Series for the past three years.
-He has received three SAG Awards, two Golden Globes, the Television Critics Award, and two Emmies for Best Actor in a Comedy Series.